Howtoo Logo

 ⚠️ Safety & Precautions

-• ⚠️ Disconnect the negative battery cable before unplugging door wiring.
+• ⚠️ Disconnect the negative battery cable before working inside the front door because the door contains electrical wiring and a side impact sensor area.

 You'll need the following tools for this repair: